-If special circumstances exist, the student may submit a letter of appeal to the Financial Aid Office within two calendar weeks from the last day of attendance for reentry into the program and reinstatement of Financial Aid.
+- If special circumstances exist, the student may submit a letter of appeal to the Financial Aid Office within two calendar weeks from the last day of attendance for reentry into the program and reinstatement of Financial Aid.
 The Academic Review Committee, headed by the Academic Director, consults with the Instructor, Registrar and Financial Aid office to make a final determination on the appeal.
 The student will be notified in writing within two weeks from the date of the student's appeal was received.
 Any denied reinstatement is final.
 If the reinstatement does not exceed the maximum time frame and is accompanied with documentation substantiating the extenuating circumstances, the student will be placed on Special Probationary Status for the remaining evaluation periods during which the student must maintain the minimum required attendance rate during upcoming periods and meet graduation requirements.
-If the student fails to meet these requirements during reinstatement, the student will be permanently terminated from the training program.

-- The letter of appeal must state the reasons the "Standards Requirements" were not met.
+If the student fails to meet these requirements at the end of the probation, the student will no longer be eligible for Financial Aid.
+Students may use non-financial aid resources to enroll in classes until they meet all the SAP requirements. - The letter of appeal must state the reasons the "Standards Requirements" were not met.
 The appeal form is accessible via hardcopy or online.
-If the appeal is approved by the Academic Review Committee, eligibility for financial aid will be reinstated on a probationary level (the student will be moved from a dismissal status to a probation status). - Each appeal for financial aid must be accompanied by LAPC's Education Plan worksheet.
+If the appeal is approved by the Academic Review Committee, eligibility for financial aid will be reinstated on a probationary level (the student will be moved from a dismissal status to a probation status).

+- Each appeal for financial aid must be accompanied by LAPC's Education Plan worksheet.
 The Education Plan outlines that the student must meet an additional qualitative measure each term that will bring them back into compliance with the standards of the policy (ex: additional GPA or completion requirements).
 The student must also meet the increased quantitative measure of completion of the credit hours attempted each term under the plan.
 The combination of these two more rigorous standards ensures that the student is making progress toward meeting the cumulative Satisfactory Academic Progress measures outlined in sections Quantitative Measure and Qualitative Measure above.
 The Education Plan remains in place until which time the student has achieved Satisfactory Academic Progress, or has completed his or her program.
 Students who are making progress under the Education Plan will be placed on "Education Plan" status following their probationary term. - A student under the LAPC Education Plan is required to meet with an Academic Department.
 Applicable students are provided contact information for the Academic Department, and responsibility rests with the student for attending the required appointment.
 This Education Plan is completed and signed by both the student and the Academic Staff. - Students who fail to maintain the required measures outlined on the Education Plan will be placed on "NO AID" status.
 If a subsequent appeal is denied, a student who successfully achieves 67% cumulative requirement and the minimum 2.0 GPA requirement, and pays out of pocket may have eligibility restored. - In addition, a student may also be put on a Program Plan if they appeal due to unsatisfactory based on not completing their program within the 150% time frame.
 While on a Program Plan, the student must only register for classes required for their current program and must successfully complete those classes.
 A cumulative GPA of at least 2.0 must also be maintained.